ibm-cloud-docs/key-protect/troubleshooting.md

 ```
 {: screen}

-You do not have the correct authorization to perform {{site.data.keyword.keymanagementserviceshort}} actions in the specified
+You do not have the correct authorization to perform
+{{site.data.keyword.keymanagementserviceshort}} actions in the specified service
-{{site.data.keyword.keymanagementserviceshort}} instance.
+instance.
 {: tsCauses}

-Verify with an administrator that you are assigned the correct platform and service access roles in the applicable
+Verify with an administrator that you are assigned the correct platform and
-{{site.data.keyword.keymanagementserviceshort}} instance.
-For more information about roles, see
+service access roles in the applicable {{site.data.keyword.keymanagementserviceshort}} instance.
+For more information
+about roles, see
 [Roles and permissions](/docs/key-protect?topic=key-protect-manage-access#roles).
 {: tsResolve}